 Exactly what I needed .
 A fresh pyjama (all your clothes and pack are stored in a locker), a bed with a TV, a huge public bathroom with hot bath (41°C), sauna and shower.

-this July NY Times article and again more recently in an October NY Times article that also detailed the November 2007 opening of a yotel at Heathrow (now operational) and plans for an early 2008 opening of a yotel at Schipol airport (Amsterdam).
+The opening of the first airport yotel at Gatwick in the UK was covered in this July NY Times article and again more recently in an October NY Times article that also detailed the November 2007 opening of a yotel at Heathrow (now operational) and plans for an early 2008 opening of a yotel at Schipol airport (Amsterdam).
 These travel articles cited concerns over airport security delays (and passengers stranded by actual security-related incidents) as one factor behind the popularity of this concept.